MeridianGH/suitbot/README.md

 ------------ | ---
 /activity:   | Creates a Discord activity.
 /avatar:     | Gives information about a user's avatar.
+/bugreport   | Reports a bug to the developer.
 /github:     | Sends a link to the repo of this bot.
 /help:       | Replies with help on how to use this bot.
 /info:       | Shows info about the bot.
 /ping:       | Replies with the current latency.
 /serverinfo: | Shows info about the server.
+/suggestion  | Sends a suggestion to the developer.
 /userinfo:   | Shows info about a user.

 ### Moderation